 Allan Nevins Prize

-The 53rd Annual Allan Nevins Dissertation Prize, 2013
+The 55th Annual Allan Nevins Dissertation Prize, 2015

 Purpose: To honor dissertations for literary distinction and for making a significant contribution to historical knowledge.

-The nomination letter should include complete contact information for the student, including a telephone number and an email address that will be valid as of spring 2013.
+The nomination letter should include complete contact information for the student, including a telephone number and an email address that will be valid as of spring 2015.
 The nomination letter need state these facts and no others.
-No department may be represented by more than two dissertations.
+No department may submit more than two dissertations.